-- advertising, rallying, public speaking, or other communications with members of the Nation. - (f) "Candidate" shall mean a petitioner or nominee for an elected position whose name is placed on the ballot by the Election Board after successful application. - (g) "Clerk" shall mean an Election Board member who identifies proper registration for the purpose of determining voter eligibility. - (h) "Conflict of interest" shall mean any interest, whether it be personal, financial, political or otherwise, in which a Nation elected official, employee, consultant, appointed or elected, member of any board, committee or commission, or their immediate relatives, friends or associates, or any other person with whom they have contact, that conflicts with any right of the Nation to property, information, or any other right to own and operate its enterprises, free from undisclosed competition or other violation of such rights of the Oneida Nation, or as defined in any law or policy of the Nation. - (i) "Constitution" means the Constitution and By-laws of the Oneida Nation. - (j) "Election" shall mean every primary and election.
+102.3 9.(h) "Conflict of Interestinterest" shall mean any interest, whether it be personal, financial, political or otherwise, in which a Nation elected official, employee, consultant, appointed or elected, member of any board, committee or commission, or their immediate relatives, friends or associates, or any other person with whom they have contact, that conflicts with any right of the Nation to property, information, or any other right to own and operate its enterprises, free from undisclosed competition or other violation of such rights of the Oneida Nation, or as defined in any law or policy of the Nation.

-- (k) "Election Judge" shall mean an Election Board member who informs and advises the Election Board Chairperson of discrepancies, complaints and controversy regarding voter eligibility. - (l) "General election" shall mean the election held every three (3) years in July to elect the Chairperson, Vice-Chairperson, Secretary, Treasurer, and the five Council Members of the Oneida Business Committee, and may include elections for other elected positions. - (m) "Immediate family member" means an individual's father, mother, grandparent, sister, brother, wife, husband, daughter, son, father-in-law, mother-in-law, sister-in-law, brother-in-law, daughter-in-law, son-in-law, step-father, step-mother, step-sister, step-brother, step-daughter, step-son, and any of the these relations attained through legal adoption. - (n) "Judiciary" means the judicial system that was established by Oneida General Tribal Council resolution GTC-01-07-13-B to administer the judicial authorities and responsibilities of the Nation. - (o) "Lot drawing" shall mean the equal chance method used to select a candidate as the winner of an elected position, in the case of a tie between two (2) or more candidates. - (p) "Nation" means the Oneida Nation. - (q) "Official media outlets" means the Oneida Nation's website and the Kalihwisaks newspaper as identified by the Oneida Business Committee through resolution BC-03-22-17-B. - (r) "Oneida Police Officer" shall mean an individual employed as a police officer with the Oneida Police Department. - (s) "Private property" shall mean any lot of land not owned by the Nation, a residential dwelling or a privately owned business within the boundaries of the Reservation. - (t) "Prominent locations" shall mean the polling places, main doors of the Norbert Hill Center, main doors of the Oneida Community Library, the Oneida Community Health Center, the South Eastern Oneida Tribal Services (SEOTS) building, and all fuel stations operated by the Nation. - (u) "Qualified voter" shall mean an enrolled member of the Nation who is eighteen (18) years of age or older as defined in Article III, Section 2 of the Constitution. - (v) "Rejected ballots" shall mean those ballots which are rejected by the vote tabulating

-81 machine.
+102.3-10.(i) "Constitution" means the Constitution and By-laws of the Oneida Nation.

+(i) "Election" shall mean every primary and election.

+102.3 11.(k) "Election Judge" shall mean an Election Board member who informs and advises the Election Board Chairperson of discrepancies, complaints and controversy regarding voter eligibility.

+(1) "General election" shall mean the election held every three (3) years in July to elect the Chairperson, Vice-Chairperson, Secretary, Treasurer, and the five Council Members of the Oneida Business Committee, and may include contests elections for other elected boards, committees and commissions positions.

+102.3-12.
+"Judge" shall mean the election official who informs and advises the Chairperson of discrepancies, complaints and controversy regarding voter eligibility.

+102.3-13.(m) "Immediate family member" means an individual's father, mother, grandparent, sister, brother, wife, husband, daughter, son, father-in-law, mother-in-law, sister-in-law, brother-in-law, daughter-in-law, son-in-law, step-father, step-mother, stepsister, step-brother, step-daughter, step-son, and any of the these relations attained through legal adoption.

+(n) "Judiciary" means the judicial system that was established by Oneida General Tribal Council resolution GTC-01-07-13-B to administer the judicial authorities and responsibilities of the Nation.

+102.3-14.(o) "Lot drawing" shall mean the equal chance method used to select a candidate as the winner of an elected position, in the case of a tie between two (2) or more candidates.
+102.3-15.(p) "Nation" means the Oneida Nation.

+102.3-16.
+"Nation's newspaper" shall mean the Kalihwisaks, or any other newspaper operated by the Nation for the benefit of transmitting news to members of the Nation, which is designated by the Election Board as a source for election related news.

+102.3 17.(q) "Official media outlets" means the Oneida Nation's website and the

+Kalihwisaks newspaper as identified by the Oneida Business Committee through resolution BC-03-22-17-B.

+(r) "Oneida Police Officer" shall mean an enrolled member of the Oneida Nation who is a individual employed as a police officer on any police force with the Oneida Police Department.

+102.3-18.(s) "Private property" shall mean any lot of land not owned by the Nation, a residential dwelling or a privately owned business within the boundaries of the Reservation.

+102.3-19.(t) "Prominent locations" shall mean the polling places, main doors of the Norbert Hill Center, main doors of the Oneida Community Library, Tsyunhehkwa Retail Store, the Oneida Community Health Center, the South Eastern Oneida Tribal Services (SEOTS) building, and all One-Stop locations fuel stations operated by the Nation.

+102.3 20.(u) "Qualified voter" shall mean an enrolled member of the Nation who is eighteen (18) years of age or older as defined in Article III, Section 2 of the Constitution.
+102.3-21.(v) "Rejected Ballots ballots" shall mean those ballots which are rejected by the vote tabulating machine.